rlesiyon/rlesiyon/README.md

 - Generalizability of Computational Pathology Foundation models.
 - Evolution of bacterial traits in relation to its host association and pathogenicity
-- MicroGenomeR, an R data package to harmonize microbial phenotypic and genotypic traits.
+- Data harmonize microbial phenotypic and genotypic traits.

 **Technical Skills:**